Gas is a Fossil Fuel That Causes Climate Change

 Fossil Fuel Operations Emit Far More Methane Than We Previously Thought

-A new wave of science over the last year shows methane emissions from the U.S. oil and gas system are growing; that they are much, much higher than Environmental Protection Agency estimates; and that they are higher than estimated previously in scientific literature.
+An ongoing wave of scientific studies documents that methane emissions from the U.S. oil and gas system are growing; that they are much, much higher than Environmental Protection Agency estimates; and that they are higher than estimated previously in scientific literature.

 One recent study published in the journal Nature indicates that gas and coal operations are responsible for emitting 25% to 40% more methane than previously thought – and thus account for about half of the methane in our atmosphere stemming from human activities.
 Meanwhile, natural sources of methane such as wetlands, underwater seeps, and mud volcanoes account for less methane in the atmosphere than previously thought.
 This is good news: Unlike methane emissions from natural sources, we can do something about emissions from fossil fuels.